Par Four Family Entertainment Center

 When our students learn to swing with their body, like the very best hitters on Team USA fastpitch softball, they hit the ball with so much more power consistently, like the student above.
 They look so smooth, effortless and powerful.
 They also have much better timing because their bat is in the same position from swing to swing (at the half way point of the swing).
 With better timing, whether playing baseball or fastpitch softball, we have seen our students hit the ball 2 to 3 times harder and hit line drives 3 to 4 times more often than they did before.
 It is really an amazing difference as you can see from the pictures above.

-Anyone interested can become a much better hitter just by learning how to use their body correctly.
-They will see an amazing improvement in their timing, power and consistency.
-Call Mike Sedberry at 304-722-6393 for more information.
+Anyone interested in learning how to become a much better hitter and see an amazing improvement in their timing, power and consistency can call Mike Sedberry at 304-722-6393 for more information.

 This is an exciting time for all baseball players, fastpitch softball players and parents.
 A new season with hopes of it being even better than last year.
 Some moving up to the next level wanting to show they belong there.
 With the proper hitting and pitching mechanics players can improve each year.
 I have been writing for over five years that good quality instruction for hitting and pitching involves learning how to use the body not the arms.
 The problem is 99% of the hitting and pitching cues being taught by coaches, instructors, former players, at hitting and pitching camps, and even by other parents make you use your arms not your body.
 This is the opposite of what the best players actually do.
 Parents and students looking for baseball and fastpitch softball hitting and pitching lessons need to make sure they are getting the best quality instruction possible.